-Reorganization of the transport system and, particularly, the federal railway restructuring caused significant changes in the structure of the transportation services, such as: the increase in the number of haulage companies including carriers, which have their own rolling stock.
+Reorganization of the transport system and, particularly, the federal railway (in Russia) restructuring caused significant changes in the structure of the transportation services, such as: the increase in the number of haulage companies including carriers, which have their own rolling stock.
 The main trend of the transportation market is that customers put forward higher demands in terms of the transport service quality.
 To reduce costs customers try to reduce the consignment size and improve the promptness of delivery.

-The trends above are the objective causes of freight traffic flow sophistication on the one hand, and the increase in the requirements to the quality of traffic control, on the other hand [4].
+The trends above are the objective causes of freight traffic flow sophistication on the one hand, and the increase in the requirements to the quality of traffic control, on the other hand [1].

 One of the main factors, which makes it difficult to improve the quality of freight traffic at the time of freight traffic flow sophistication, is the lack of co-ordination in the work of the operating managers of the transportation process.
-Only inefficient interaction between the main line and the industrial railway transport of metallurgical enterprises results in annual logistical costs of up to 1.5 billion rubles (\$45 mln. dollars) on average per enterprise [6, 9].
-One of the pressing problems caused by the transfer of railcars into haulage companies' ownership is the rational use of the empty railcar fleet at transportation nodes taking into account various restrictions, which railcar owners face in terms of the cars application [9].
+Large metallurgical enterprises have developed railway systems and a large amount of rolling stock.
+For this kind of transport are solving complicated logistical problems [2].
+Only inefficient interaction between the main line and the industrial railway transport of metallurgical enterprises results in annual logistical costs of up to 1.5 billion rubles (\$45 mln. dollars) on average per enterprise [3, 4].
+One of the pressing problems caused by the transfer of railcars into haulage companies' ownership is the rational use of the empty railcar fleet at transportation nodes taking into account various restrictions, which railcar owners face in terms of the cars application [5].